ofiwg/libfabric/man/fi_poll.3.md

 ## fi_poll_del

-Removes an completion queue or counter from a poll set.
+Removes a completion queue or counter from a poll set.

 ## fi_poll